 Lastly, we understand that the COVID-19 pandemic has thrown up huge obstacles for businesses.
 Making your organisation eco-friendly has probably slid down the priority list and your sustainability agenda may have been put on the back burner.

-However, this is the time where, as people, we can pause and think about how we want to drive business into the future.
-The pandemic, along with the climate crisis, has shown that our relationship with nature is as fragile as ever.
+However, the pandemic, along with the climate crisis, has shown that our relationship with nature is as fragile as ever.
 If we want to succeed as a society and move into a brighter, more sustainable future, businesses must focus on a green recovery.

 Unsure where to start?